 To Make Large Batches: If making large batches, preheat the oven to 175-200°F and keep a baking sheet in the oven.
 Keep pancakes warm on the baking sheet.

 To Make Ahead: Cook and cool pancakes.
-Separate pancakes with a layer of waxed paper and place in a freezer bag.
+Separate pancakes with a layer of parchment paper and place in a freezer bag.
 Reheat in the microwave, toaster, or oven

 Nutrition Information